rkevinchao/blockchain-data-analysis/README.md

 <a name="summary"></a>
 ## 2. Summary
 Here is the summary of this report.
-Will update in the last stage.
+Will update in the last.

+Recommandations to the Ebubo Protocol:

+1. r1
+2. r2
+3. r3
+4. r4
+5. r5

 <p align="right">(<a href="#readme-top">back to top</a>)</p>